Thank you for visiting!

 Contact me at: zy.zhang[at]ucla.edu

-We develop a new computation approach for inferring correlation among binary and continuous biological features, while controlling for the uncertain phylogenetic tree.
-Compared to previous studies we reduce the complexity from quadratic to linear order in sample size.
-In one application, we examine the correlation among 25 HIV epitopes and virulence measures across 535 viruses.
+We develop a new approach for inferring correlation among binary and continuous biological features, while controlling for the uncertain phylogenetic tree.
+By a cute linear algebra trick we reduce the complexity of the computational bottleneck from quadratic to linear order in the number of species. arxiv link

 Talk at BayesComp 2020, in Gainesville, Florida, January 7-10, 2020